mems/calepin/Web/Optimizations and performances/Optimizations and performances.md

 - [Deep dive into the murky waters of script loading - HTML5 Rocks](https://www.html5rocks.com/en/tutorials/speed/script-loading/)
 - [Faster Pageloads: Effectively using HTTP Caching, Cache Busting, and a CDN - FoxyCart](http://www.foxycart.com/blog/caching-and-cdn#.VPZa0xfHNE4)
 - [Your Hero Images Need You: Save the Day with HTTP/2 Image Loading - YouTube](https://www.youtube.com/watch?v=66JINbkBYqw)
+- Some [link tag are "body-ok"](https://html.spec.whatwg.org/multipage/links.html#body-ok) (aka allowed in the body, not only in the head)

 #### Blocking resources